GDP in United Arab Emirates

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The IHS Markit Purchasing Managers’ Index (PMI) ticked down to 51.1 in September from 51.6 in August.
+The IHS Markit Purchasing Managers’ Index (PMI) ticked down to a three-month low in February, clocking in at 50.6 and down from January’s 16-month high of 51.2.